Skip to Content

 Four things I do.
 One way I do them: honestly, thoroughly, and with code you can read.
 Whether you’re a government agency, a research institution, a foundation, or a development team — the approach is the same.
 I assess your situation, tell you what I actually think, and build something that works.
 No vendor lock-in, no black boxes, no surprises.

-Free Software for Public Good
+1. Free Software for Public Good

 What this looks like in practice:

-More about FOSS consultancy →
+Learn more about FOSS consultancy →

-The Right Tool for the Right Job
+2. The Right Tool for the Right Job

 What this looks like in practice:

-More about infrastructure as code →
+Learn more about infrastructure →

-We Watch.
+3. We Watch.
 We Fix.
 You Sleep.

 What this looks like in practice:

-More about monitoring →
+Learn more about monitoring →

-Neatly Innovative AI
+4. Neatly Innovative AI

 I believe AI should earn trust, not demand it.
+Rosett-AI leads the way — with more tools coming.
+Governance, transparency, and confidence for AI-assisted development, all open-source.

-More about AI products →
+Learn more about AI products →

 How an Engagement Works

+1. We talk.
 You tell me about your situation.
 I ask questions — probably more than you expected.
 No charge for the initial conversation.

+5. I hand over.
 Everything I build, you own.
 GPL-3.0-only for software, CC BY-SA 4.0 for documentation.
-Full knowledge transfer — because the goal is for you to run it without me, not to create a dependency on me.
+Full knowledge transfer.

-What you won't get:
+What you won’t get

 • A 40-page slide deck before any real work starts